salesking/line-item-importer/README.md

 - **That's it!**
 - The maintainer will then pull translations from the Locale project and push to Github.

+If you need to pull/push locales:

+  localeapp install --standalone <API Key>

+And than edit the config file in .localeapp/config.rb

 Happy translating!

 ## Test